tclark1178/web-dev-hw/assignment-05/Readme.md

-How many document <head> and <body> elements can a page have?
-How are these elements different, or what role do they play?
+One page must have one <head> and <body> each.

 Describe the difference between structural and semantic markup.
 Free Response: Summarize your work cycle for this assignment.